-Centering Prayer, modeled on Father Thomas Keating's teaching, is a method of silent prayer in which you seek to experience God's presence within yourself, while actively letting go of all other thought.
+Centering Prayer, modeled on Father Thomas Keating's teaching, is a method of silent prayer in which you seek to experience God's presence within yourself, while actively letting go of all other thoughts.
 This method of prayer is both acknowledging a relationship with God and a discipline to foster that relationship.

 Spiritual Practice Mondays

 What happens at Spiritual Practice Mondays?
 We gather in a group facilitated by Eric.
-We'll start with check-in, and then Eric will share an inspirational quote to start the Centring Prayer Practice of a 20 min sit in silence, in community.
-This will be followed by the practice of Lectio Divina where a passage of scripture (that's being shared in church that coming Sunday) will be read 3 times, with the opportunity for engagement through response & reflection.
-If you haven't tried this before and would like to, we'd love to have you join us!
+We start with check-in, and then Eric shares an inspirational quote to start the Centring Prayer Practice of a 20 min sit-in silence, in community.
+This is followed by the practice of Lectio Divina where a passage of scripture (that's being shared in church that coming Sunday) is read 3 times, with the opportunity for engagement through response & reflection.

 We end the night with a contemplative walk on the Labyrinth.